Stop Setting New Year's Resolutions. Focus On The Three S's Instead.

 It's the most wonderful time of the year… for letting yourself down before you’ve even started.

 I’m not talking about getting inappropriate with Robert from Accounts at the office Christmas party.
-At the end of a year like this, I’m sure many of you would give an arm and leg for that old leech to get up and close again.

 I’m talking about New Year’s resolutions – those optimistic intentions you cough up once a year from the darkest crevices of your guilt-ridden subconscious.

 I have an issue with NY resolutions because whichever party I go to – I always attract the ‘talkers’.

 Being a life coach and mostly a nice person, I’m a honeypot for anyone who associates blaring techno with deep conversation.

 Christmas and New Year mean peak season for earnest strangers telling me in great detail how they’re looking forward to a dry January.
 Later that evening, I’ll end up being the one holding their hair back in a toilet cubicle while they puke up whatever bad habits were left from the year before.
 (I told you I was a nice person.)

 None of that this year, thank god, so I’ll offer three snappy alternatives to replace those useless resolutions.

 Consider them your three S's (Strengths, Sprints and Systems) for next year.

 Why New Year’s resolutions suck rather than stick

 Most of us have enough anecdotal evidence by now to realise that resolutions don’t stick.